 Top goalscorer: Mamadou Niang (59)

-Following a match-fixing scandal in 1994, Marseille was stripped of its Ligue 1 title and got relegated to the Ligue 2.
+Following a match-fixing scandal in 1994, Marseille was stripped of its Ligue 1 title (concerning the 1992-93 season) and got relegated to the Ligue 2 (the CL title was not affected though).
 This eventually led to Tapie leaving Marseille, which resulted in the club entering another period of decline before returning to the top division in 1996.
 After an 18-year post, the club won another Ligue 1 title in 2010.

 By Martin Wahl